Hooded parrot: Behaviour

 The diet consists mainly of seeds, berries and vegetables.

 The hooded parrot digs cavities in termite mounds.
 It generally chooses conical termite mounds, only successful in flat two dimensional mounds if it digs at the edge rather than on the face of the mound.
 Excavation takes around three weeks.
 The tunnel is roughly horizontal and around 50 to 80 cm long.

 Breeding takes place once or twice a year between April and August.
-The female lays four or five white, slightly shiny eggs that are 21 long by 19 mm wide.
+The female lays four or five white, slightly shiny eggs that are 21 mm long by 19 mm wide.

 The hooded parrot has a close ecological relationship with the moth species Trisyntopa neossophila.
 The female moth lays eggs in the parrot nesting cavity, so that the eggs hatch at the same time as the baby hooded parrots.
 The moth larvae live in small tunnels at the base of the cavity and emerge to eat the dark material of parrot feces, leaving the white uric acid deposits.
 They build a silk layer across the base of the cavity to protect themselves from chicks.
 They pupate in the cavity walls once the juvenile parrots leave the nest.

 The goanna species Varanus tristis has been recorded raiding nests for eggs.